kamojiro/study/raspberry_pi_cluster/raspberry_pi_cluster.md

         [WARNING SystemVerification]: missing optional cgroups: blkio
 [preflight] Pulling images required for setting up a Kubernetes cluster
 [preflight] This might take a minute or two, depending on the speed of your internet connection
-[preflight] You can also perform this action in beforehand using 'kubeadm config images pull'
+[preflight] You can also perform this action in beforehand using 'kubeadm config images pull'                                                                 そういうことするんですねー
 [certs] Using certificateDir folder "/etc/kubernetes/pki"
 [certs] Generating "ca" certificate and key
 [certs] Generating "apiserver" certificate and key